This Central Illinois Zoo boasts some unique attractions that truly set it apart and rival zoos in larger cities

 10 Things to Know about Visiting Peoria Zoo

 - The zoo is open year-round, closing only on major holidays.
 It’s a good idea to purchase your tickets ahead of time to ensure you can enter the zoo when you want.
-All tickets are currently being sold online, so buy them before you go to avoid delays.

 - Wear your walking shoes.
 Don’t be deceived into thinking this is a “small town zoo.”
 You will do plenty of walking here!
 Now, we do think you could probably rush through the zoo and get it done in under two hours, but why would you want to?
 Stretch it out, enjoy your time in each space and be prepared for an outing that involves all those steps (for yourself and your littles).